 How to Fix a Burn Hole in a Car Seat in 4 Easy Steps with ColorBond

 The surgeon general has determined smoking is dangerous to your health.
 It may not be so good for your car and truck seats either.
 Dropped cigarettes and errant smoldering ash can result in burn marks and holes.
 The damage not only looks bad but can worsen with wear.
+So, it’s important to repair a cigarette burn in a car seat as soon as possible.
 People often enlist the service of a professional upholstery repair shop to fix a burn hole in a car seat, but with care and attention to detail the restoration can be successfully completed as an easy do-it-yourself project.
 Here we’ll describe how to fix a burn hole in a car seat made of leather.

 Cigarette burn hole in leather